-Karnataka: Six men arrested for murder of Muslim man in Surathkal
+Karnataka: Six arrested for murder of Muslim man in Surathkal

 Mohammed Fazil was killed two days after a BJP youth wing leader was hacked to death in Dakshina Kannada district.

-The Mangaluru Police on Tuesday arrested six persons in connection with the murder of a 23-year-old Muslim man in Dakshina Kannada district’s Surathkal city last month, The News Minute reported.
+The Mangaluru Police on Tuesday arrested six persons for the murder of a 23-year-old Muslim man in Dakshina Kannada district’s Surathkal city last month, The News Minute reported.

 Mohammed Fazil was killed on July 26, two days after Bharatiya Janata Yuva Morcha district secretary for Dakshina Kannada, Praveen Nettaru, was hacked to death by two unidentified bike-borne assailants in Bellare village.